CallMeGreg/repo-language-analysis/README.md

 # Background
-This repo serves to streamline analysis of the prgogramming languages used across a GitHub Organization.
-One use case for doing so is to identify which subset of repositories contain a language that is supported by [CodeQL](https://codeql.github.com/docs/).
+This repo helps analyze the prgogramming languages used across a GitHub Organization.
+One use case for doing so is to identify the distribution of repositories that contain a language supported by [CodeQL](https://codeql.github.com/docs/).

 # Pre-requisites
 1. [GitHub CLI](https://cli.github.com/)